OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

 Database—Stores the metering data, notifications, and alarms.
 The supported databases are MongoDB, SQL-based databases compatible with SQLAlchemy, and HBase.
-The recommended database is MongoDB, which has been thoroughly tested with TF and deployed on a production scale.
+The recommended database is MongoDB, which has been thoroughly tested with OpenSDN and deployed on a production scale.

 Verification of Ceilometer Operation
 ------------------------------------